 News of this joke made ESPN’s SportsCenter.
 Once again, bad pub struck NSL.
 Only this time, I was witnessing all this from the other side of the… well… “trax”.

 Move forward to the summer of ’96.
-I was just getting into the rhythm of my new full-time gig as morning news producer at WDAM (Whitney Vann was long gone by then).
+I was just getting into the rhythm of my new full-time gig as morning news producer at WDAM (Whitney Vann has long since left the station — moving on to other work in Louisiana).
 Between this and RockTrax, the work week would average to nearly 50 hours a week — which is still the case to this day.
 I’m not complaining; it’s worth it when you’re working for people that know what they’re doing.

 Kelly Sanner was hosting WDAM’s morning show at the time and poked fun at Scott on the air.
 What Kelly said I can’t remember for the life of me.
 All I remember is later that morning Scott called the newsroom — pissed.
 And I was there to pick up the phone.